theindiangeek/marketpulse/README.md

 Pre-requisites:

-1. Amazon linux/Centos 7 system
+1. Amazon linux/Centos 7 system.
+2. The script should be run from the root user.
-2. I have secured the server by using hosts.deny file, changing the ssh port and disabling root login and password authentication to force only key based logins.
+3. I have secured the server by using hosts.deny file, changing the ssh port and disabling root login and password authentication to force only key based logins.